Tax Treatment of Life Insurance Proceeds

 When you have completed this course, you should be able to:

-- Describe the changes to the tax treatment of life insurance policy living proceeds resulting from the policy being deemed a modified endowment contract;
+- Identify the changes to the customary tax treatment of life insurance policy living proceeds resulting from the policy being deemed a modified endowment contract (MEC);

-- Identify the types of life insurance exchanges that are tax-free under IRC section 1035;
+- Recognize the types of life insurance exchanges that are tax-free under IRC section 1035;

 - Define the terms "terminally-ill" and "chronically-ill" as used in the Health Insurance Portability and Accountability Act; and

-- Describe the income tax treatment of accelerated death benefits, viatical settlements and life settlements.
+- Identify the income tax treatment of accelerated death benefits, viatical settlements and life settlements.

 Course Level: Intermediate